dens-den/hunger/content/posts/000-what-is-it.md

 Half a month ago I was in one book shop in Budapest where I bought an amazing book.
 The book that can finally satisfy my curiosity in both Hungarian and German languages.
 It's named “Hogy mondjunk németül?“ (~ “How to speak German?“).

-What I'm going to do is to publish bilingual texts from the book few times a week, giving simultaneously an English translation, too.
+What I'm going to do is to publish bilingual texts from the book few times a week.
 There're in general 290 entries so it should be done the way that by the end of the year all the entries are considered.

 The goals I personally pursue are the following: